-• Press the Layouts key on the XT Remote Control Unit repeatedly to switch between the full screen, PoP, PaP, and PiP video layouts, described in Table 12: Video layout options on page 71.
+• Press the Layouts key on the XT Remote Control Unit repeatedly to switch between the full screen, PoP, PaP, and PiP video layouts, described in Table 10: Video layout options on page 59.

-Table 12: Video layout options
+Table 10: Video layout options

 Layout Description Fullscreen The full screen view shows one video image.
-Typically, it displays the remote presentation, or, if there is no presentation, it displays your computer screen.
+Typically, it displays the remote presentation, or, if there is no presentation, it displays the other participant or a composite of the other participants.
 PoP The PoP (Picture out Picture) view shows up to three images of different size, presented side by side.
 The image on the left is larger, with two smaller images on the right.

 Layout Description PaP 🛄 The PaP (Picture and Picture) view shows two images of the same size, presented side by side.
-PiP The PiP (Picture In Picture) view shows a video image in the main screen, with an additional smaller image overlapping in the corner.
+PiP 🚅 The PiP (Picture In Picture) view shows a video image in the main screen, with an additional smaller image overlapping in the corner.
 Typically, a remote presentation is displayed in the main part of the screen, and the remote video is in the small image.
-If the remote endpoint does not show any content, the display shows your computer screen in the main part of the screen, and the remote video in the small image.
+If the remote endpoint does not show any content, the display shows the remote video in the main part of the screen, and the local presentation in the small image.